blitz-js/drafts/architecture.md

 ### Authorization

-Fine-grained authorization is another critical part of your data schema for determining who can access and change data.
+Fine-grained authorization is another critical part of your data schema.
 In a Blitz app, you define your authorization rules one time, and then you can use them on both the server and the client.

 The API for defining and using authorization rules is TBD, but the plan is to integrate them with prisma client so all all prisma client reads & writes are always automatically authorized.

-## 3. Computation
+## 4. Computation

 The majority of computation in most apps is basic Create, Read, Update, and Delete (CRUD) operations.
 CRUD operations should be extremely simple and not require tons of boilerplate (if you've used GraphQL, you know how much boilerplate that requires!)